GuanhuaWang/SystemPaper/OSDI2016/FaultTolerance Consensus/XFT.md

 No need assumption of BFT that the adversaries are that powerful.

-Reduce latency: (totoal 2t+1 replicas) Xpaxos only synchronously replicate clienets request to only t+1 replicas. the other n passive replicas are using *lazy replication approach*
+Reduce latency: (totoal 2t+1 replicas) Xpaxos only synchronously replicate clienets request to only t+1 replicas `active`. the other n `passive` replicas are using *lazy replication approach*

+Difference from CFT or BFT: generate views using all the t+1 active